akatcha/Tilt-Controlled-Distributed-LED-Lights/README.md

 ## Code Basics
 Here you will find arduino code (written for NodeMCU) for the:

-    *light-remote: Device code for taking the X,Y,Z axis tilt, converting those values to RGB, and sending to the light-node *light-node: Device code for receiving the RGB values from the light-remote and displaying them in an LED light strip
+    1. light-remote: Device code for taking the X,Y,Z axis tilt, converting those values to RGB, and sending to the light-node

+    2.light-node: Device code for receiving the RGB values from the light-remote and displaying them in an LED light strip

 Note: The Light-Remote does not need code for the Light-Node and vice-versa.